Q: What does “horny” have to do with horns?

 But what, you asked, does “horny” have to do with horns?
 Here’s the story.

-In the 15th century, folks began using expressions like “give horns to” and “wear horns” in reference to cuckolds.
+In the 15th century, people began using expressions like “give horns to” and “wear horns” in reference to cuckolds.
 This usage apparently had something to do with the olden practice of grafting the spurs of castrated cocks onto the roots of their extracted combs to grow horns, according to the OED.
 Don’t ask why!

 By the late 18th century, the word “horn” was also being used to mean an erect penis, according to the OED.
 Francis Grose’s Dictionary of the Vulgar Tongue (1785) defined “horn” as a “temporary priapism.”
 Need I note the resemblance between an erection and a horn?